 4.5.
 Resignation/Dismissal of Members

-• Should an elected member resign from the committee, the Chair will endeavor to find a replacement.
+• Should an elected member resign from the committee, the Chair will endeavour to find a replacement.
 In the event a replacement cannot be found, a call will go out from the Executive Committee to solicit a replacement from Faculty Council.

 • Any member may be dismissed for any of the following reasons: 1) missing three (3) consecutive meetings (except in cases of illness or other weighty grounds); and/or 2) for other cause for which the committee finds to be just.